dmitrybilyk/interview/src/main/java/com/conduct/interview/_7_patterns/behavioral/iterator/iterator.md

-Iterator pattern provides a way to access the elements of the agregate object without opening it's underlying implementation.
+The Iterator pattern is a behavioral design pattern that provides a standard way to access elements of a collection object sequentially without exposing the underlying details of its implementation.

-Interface Collection(createIterator), Iterator (next, hasNext) Classes CollectionImpl, IteratorImpl
+This pattern is particularly useful when you want to separate the collection's structure from the traversal logic, making the code more flexible and maintainable.